Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH instability in superfluid He

-The instability at $\Omega_\mathrm{c}$ proves to be reproducible and to depend on temperature $T$, on the externally applied pressure $P$ to which the $^3$He sample has been pressurized, and on the current $I_\mathrm{b}$ in the solenoid magnet which creates the inhomogeneous magnetic field for localizing the AB phase boundary.
-Owing to its well-behaved critical properties, the superfluid KH instability has frequently been made use of as a tool to investigate superfluid dynamics.
-For instance, it can be used as an injection method by which a small bundle of vortex seed loops is ejected in applied counterflow to study the evolution of the seeds \cite{VorInjection}.

-The superfluid KH instability was perhaps first invoked as an explanation for the threshold to capillary wave formation on the free surface of a bath of superfluid $^4$He \cite{Korshunov}.
-It has also been proposed as a tool to explore the interface of the superfluid dilute $^3$He-$^4$He liquid mixture with its normal concentrated phase \cite{Burmistrov}.
-More recently a flurry of theoretical investigations has appeared which recommend the KH instability as a means to study mixtures of different cold-atom Bose-Einstein condensates (see eg. \cite{Kobyakov,Lundh,Suzuki,Ohta}).
-Another intriguing suggestion is to use the KH instability for modelling a hydrodynamic analogue of the event horizon of a gravitational black-hole singularity, since the instability involves flows at different velocities: the velocities of the mass shear flows along the interface and the velocity of the surface wave excited on the interface \cite{Volovik2,VolovikBook}.
+In helium liquids the superfluid KH instability was first invoked as an explanation for the threshold to capillary wave formation on the free surface of superfluid $^4$He \cite{Korshunov}.
+A comparison to measurements was later performed in Ref.~\cite{Remizov}.
+The KH instability has also been proposed as a tool to explore the interface of the superfluid dilute $^3$He-$^4$He liquid mixture with its normal concentrated phase \cite{Burmistrov}.
+A flurry of theoretical investigations have appeared which recommend the KH instability as a means to study mixtures of different cold-atom Bose-Einstein condensates (see eg. \cite{Kobyakov,Lundh,Suzuki,Ohta}).
+Another intriguing suggestion is to use the KH instability for modelling a hydrodynamic analogue of the event horizon of a gravitational black-hole \cite{Volovik2,VolovikBook}.